hpnquoc/mon/src/mon/vision/enhance/multitask/darkir/darkir/README.md

 To check our results you could run the evaluation of DarkIR in each of the datasets:

 - Download the weights of the model from [OneDrive](https://cidautes-my.sharepoint.com/:f:/g/personal/alvgar_cidaut_es/Epntbl4SucFNpeIT_jyYZ-cB9BamMbacbyq_svrkMCpShA?e=XB9YBB) and put them in `/models`.
 - run `python testing.py -p ./options/test/<config.yml>`.
-Default is LOLBlur.
+Default: LOLBlur.

 > You may also check the qualitative results in `Real-LOLBlur` and LLIE unpaired by running `python testing_unpaired.py -p ./options/test/<config.yml>`.
-Default is RealBlur.
+Default: RealBlur.

 ## Inference